 On an understanding of Messiah and his coming (both his first and second comings)

-On the possibility of communicating to Jews that their Messiah has made his first visit to fulfill Atonement and is soon to return to set up his Kingdom.
+On the possibility of communicating to Jews that their Messiah has made his first visit to fulfil Atonement and is soon to return to set up his Kingdom.

 Having suffered holocaust, pogrom and Inquisition all over the World, it is not surprising Jews should be resistant to these things being brought into their own homeland, so "Missionary" activity is justifiably feared.
 A desire for Jews to accept their Messiah is wonderful, but you will never win an intelligent Jew with a shallow Gospel and an ignorance of its roots in the Old Testament (its relevance to the Jews).
 The "Jews for Jesus" ministry seems rather unfortunately named and could, perhaps, be "Yeshua for the Jews", since our commission was to preach Jesus to the lost rather than to recruit Jews to English Christianity.